 Staub cookware is where tradition and technology meet.

-One of the main reasons I love cast iron is the tradition.
-If you look through the site you’ll find 19th century food, recipes and articles on antique cast iron.
+One of the main reasons I love cast iron is tradition.
+If you look through the site you’ll find 19th-century food, recipes and articles on antique cast iron.
 These old pans were very finely made and are still useable today, Your Staub may last just as long.

-Staub perfectly combines traditional craftsmanship with impressive state of the art technology.
-Customers love their products which includes the iconic cast iron cocotte.
-However they make more than just Dutch ovens, Staub offers a wide range of products that in include:
+Staub perfectly combines traditional craftsmanship with an impressive state of the art technology.
+Customers love their products which include the iconic cast iron cocotte.
+However they make more than just Dutch ovens, Staub offers a wide range of products that include:

 - roasting pans